DIY atlas

 This package provides six subcortical atlases as a starting point.
 The workflow can readily be extended to your favorite segmentation atlas, though!
 We have a dedicated folder for a custom segmentation pipeline that will walk you through the two key steps:

-- Rendering a series of triangulated surface meshes from your parcellation atlas (starting from a .nii.gz volume), using either the
+- Rendering a series of surface meshes from your parcellation atlas (starting from a .nii.gz volume), using

-software, both developed by Chris Rorden; and - Tracing the outline of each region in the rendered mesh in vector graphic editing software (we use Inkscape in the tutorial as a powerful and free option), to yield a two-dimensional image of your atlas in scalable vector graphic (.svg) format.
+surfice_atlassoftware developed by the lab of Chris Rorden; and - Tracing the outline of each region in the rendered mesh in vector graphic editing software (we use Inkscape in the tutorial as a powerful and free option), to yield a two-dimensional image of your atlas in scalable vector graphic (.svg) format.

 Step 1.
 Creating and visualizing a custom triangulated mesh from a volumetric segmentation/parcellation